AI-Prompt-Genius/AI-Prompt-Genius/README.md

 These enhancements would make the platform even more user-friendly and useful for our users.
 Thank you for considering contributing to the project!

 ## Installation
-- Preferred - Install from the <a href="https://chrome.google.com/webstore/detail/chatgpt-history/jjdnakkfjnnbbckhifcfchagnpofjffo/">Chrome Web Store</a>
+- Preferred (Chrome) - Install from the <a href="https://chrome.google.com/webstore/detail/chatgpt-history/jjdnakkfjnnbbckhifcfchagnpofjffo/">Chrome Web Store</a>
+- Firefox - Install from <a href="https://addons.mozilla.org/en-US/firefox/addon/chatgpt-history/">Fire Fox Add-ons library</a> (link will be live soon)
 - Download source code as zip and load "src" folder as a local extension.
 This would also allow you to make changes to it.

 ## Structure
 <em>It's all vanilla, baby</em>

-content.js - content script (saves ChatGPT threads to browser using chrome.storage.local api)
+content.js - content script (saves ChatGPT threads to browser using browser.storage.local api)

 background.js - sole purpose is to listen for when the user clicks the extension